humanetech-community/community-hub/_resources/00-resources-root/00-resources-root.md

 ## HTC Podcast

-A podcast series produced by HTC, from the community for the community.
+A podcast series produced by HTC, from the community to the community.

 Go [here](/resources/podcast/).